St. Cuan's Well

-St. Cuan's Well is a holy well and National Monument located in County Galway, Ireland.
+St. Cuan's Well is a holy well located near Ahascragh in County Galway, Ireland.
+The well site, and the nearby cross slabs, is protected as a National Monument.

 Location

-St. Cuan's Well is located 2.3 km (1.4 miles) northeast of Ahascragh, 4 km (2 1/2 miles) west of the River Suck.
+St. Cuan's Well is located in the townland of Castlegar East approximately 2.3 km northeast of Ahascragh, 4 km west of the River Suck.
+The holy well is surrounded by a low wall and there is a cross slab next to this enclosure.

 History

 Saint Cúan (died AD 752) was an Irish abbot.
 A pattern was held here on 15 October.
-Local belief associated the water with miraculous cures and claimed that the water of the well could not be boiled.
+According to local folklore, as recorded in the Irish Folklore Commission's "School's Collection", the water at the site was associated with miraculous cures and it was claimed that it could not be boiled.
 There was formerly a rag tree beside the well.

-Description

-The holy well is surrounded by a low wall.
-A cross slab is next to this enclosure.